 The beginning of the day would be the same as it traditionally is – you would get ready separately.
 When you’re both ready, I arrange for the groom to be at a certain place at a specific time (I always scout out the best spot for it beforehand don’t worry!)
 Normally, I ask my JFL brides to walk towards their groom, who has his back turned, and when she gets closer, she tells him to turn around to see her.
 I like to do it this way so that my brides are telling their soon to be husbands to turn around when they’re ready, instead of him watching her walk towards him from a distance.
 It’s such a special moment that you share together – I want you both to be ready for it!

-- Newlyweds get to spend more time with their guests, rather than only seeing them at the ceremony & family photos and then disappearing for your bridal portraits… with everyone you love in one place, you should see them all as much as you can!
+- You get to spend more time with your guests, joining canapes after the ceremony rather than having to dash off for bridal portraits straight away.
+With everyone you love in one place, I’m a big believer that you should see them all as much as you can!

 - You get to enjoy being alone when you share the incredibly special moment of seeing each other for the first time.

 - You actually get more photos from the day!
-I tend to encourage my couples that have a first look to also have their bridal party portraits afterwards – and then I steal them away for 15-20 minutes at sunset to take some romantic photos of just the two of them.
-This way, you still get those beautiful, golden hour photos – but you can join canapes after the Ceremony as we would have already done photos with your bridal party!
+I tend to encourage my couples that have a first look to also have their bridal party photos afterwards – and then I steal just the bride & groom away again for 15-20 minutes at sunset to take some romantic sunset photos (the guests are normally entering the reception at this time anyway!)
+This way, you still get those beautiful, golden hour photos – but you can join canapes after the ceremony as we would have already done photos with your bridal party.
+Winning!